 How to BOOT into BIOS to change Boot Order

 You must know how to boot and change boot order since this will be needed to perform the solutions below.
 Restart your computer.
 Enter your computer’s BIOS (or UEFI) settings as soon as it starts up.
 The key that you need to press to enter these settings depends on the manufacturer of your computer’s motherboard and can be anything from Esc, Delete or F2 to F8, F10 or F12, usually F2.
 This is displayed on the post screen, and the manual that was supplied with your system.
-A quick google search asking “how to enter bios” followed by model number will also list results.
-Navigate to the Boot.
+If you are not sure about your specific computer, you can check the list of keys for each manufacturer here.

 How to perform a Startup Repair using Windows 7 installation media